Telephone: +1 613-224-0729 ext. 226

 Telephone: +1 613-224-0729 ext: 232

 Jennifer Jurkofsky started working in the field of mental health in 2000 as a residential aid for children with behavioural issues.
-Her desire to help people led to her pursuing duel degrees, a Bachelors of Science and a Bachelors of Social Work, as well as becoming a Certified Co-occurring Disorders Professional, adult and children’s Life Coach and a registered ACT (Acceptance and Commitment Therapy) Counsellor through the Association for Contextual Behavioural Science.
+Her desire to help people led to her pursuing duel degrees, a Bachelors of Science and a Bachelors of Social Work, as well as becoming a Certified Co-occurring Disorders Professional, adult and children’s Life Coach, Therapuetic Art Coach, Mindfulness Coach, and a registered ACT (Acceptance and Commitment Therapy) Counsellor through the Association for Contextual Behavioural Science.
 Jennifer is a Registered Behaviour Technician and is currently pursuing her Masters of Arts in Counselling Psychology.

-Her extensive work in the field of mental health includes the roles of social worker, therapist, life coach and mental health consultant and trainer.
+Her extensive work in the field of mental health includes the roles of social worker, therapist, life coach, mindfulness practitioner, mental health consultant and trainer.
 Jennifer’s study in compassionate communication and experience working in the field of mental health for both youth and adults in the criminal justice system contributed to her authoring a university course on the subject of restorative justice.

 Jennifer’s passion is to help people reach their highest potential.
-Currently she does this through her role as Staff Development Coordinator with TIPES, Canada, as a Life Coach and ACT Counsellor, as the Children’s Spiritual Empowerment Class Co-ordinator for the Outaouais Region and as a Reiki Master and a Brain Gym practitioner.
+Currently she does this through her role as Staff Development Coordinator with TIPES, Canada, as a Mindfulness, Therpeutic Art and NLP Life Coach and ACT Counsellor, as the Children’s Spiritual Empowerment Class Co-ordinator for the Outaouais Region and as a Reiki Master and Brain Gym practitioner.

 Jennifer’s efforts in the mental health field have been recognized in both, the Manchester and the Cambridge Who’s Who among Social Workers and Executives and Professionals in Mental Health “Honours Edition.”

 Telephone: +1 613 – 224 – 0729 ext: 225

-Lauren McKercher is a Senior Therapist in Training at TIPES, Canada.
+Lauren McKercher is a Senior Therapist at TIPES, Canada.
 She has a Bachelor of Arts in Psychology, a Masters of Education in Psychology Counseling and a Graduate Certification in Applied Behaviour Analysis.

 Lauren has worked with children and youth with exceptionalities for a number of years, beginning at TIPES as an Instructor Therapist.
 She has now returned to pursue a position as a Senior Therapist where she aims to support clients and their families in achieving personalized goals, learning and behavioural change.